Get your SO-100 robot arm

 This step is only relevant if you built your own robot arm: the assembled robots that we ship are already calibrated.

 Your SO-100 robot should be automatically detected by the phosphobot software.
 However, you still need to calibrate the robot to make it work properly.
-Follow this video guide to calibrate your robot:
+Follow this video guide to calibrate your robot: Here are detailed written instructions to calibrate your SO-100 robot arm:

 Start controlling the robot